mazetoken/bchjs-slp-wallet-tools/README.md

 WIF: "..."

 _*you can open it in eg. notepad.
-If you run 'npm start' again in the wallet directory, files will be overwritten_
+If you run `npm start` again in the wallet directory, files will be overwritten_

 ## Check-balances